Saturday, December 30, 2017

 ''A careful analysis of both the natural and the social sciences shows, in the first place, that we do not attain something that is to be called ‘absolute’ truth, but rather what John Dewey cautiously describes as ‘warranted assertibility''

 If there are no absolute truths, then a.) scientific laws are subjective, b.) no point in education because truth is subjective, c.) the concept of certainty is illusionary, d.) no such thing as crime because nobody can definitively declare an action to be evil, e.) no such thing as human rights, and f.) reality itself becomes an illusion.
-If there are no absolute truths, then there is no reason for us to believe in the arguments in favor of atheism and no point in Corliss Lamont teaching humanism in books.
-A society that functions consistently on a moral relativistic worldview will be characterized by utter heathenism and barbarism.
+If there are no absolute truths, then there is no reason for us to believe any of the arguments made in favor of secular humanism.
+A society that functions consistently on a morally relativistic framework will be characterized by the basest forms of heathenism and barbarism.
+It would lose any right to call itself a civilization.

 “For Humanism no human acts are good or bad in or of themselves.
 Whether an act is good or bad is to be judged by the consequences for the individual and society.”